pytorch/text/CONTRIBUTING.md

 The following steps outline how to add third party libraries to torchtext:

-1. Add the git repo you care about as a submodule.
+1. Add the third party library as a submodule.
 Here is a great [tutorial](https://www.atlassian.com/git/tutorials/git-submodule) on working with submodules in git.
    - Navigate to `third_party/` folder and run `git submodule add <repo-URL>`
    - Verify the newly added module is present in the